run2bizdocs/docs/en-us/docs/4biz-helium/additional-features/service-portals/experience-center/create-experience-center.md

     - Do you want to set this page as home when you first open the experience center? - has the function of making this menu the main page of your Experience Center.
     - Inherit Experience Center Groups - allows to select which groups will be allowed to this menu, the groups that are available for management are the groups that have permission on the “Permissions” tab;

+*Widget "My Services"*

+It's possible to select in Widget the type "My Services" in which is possible to inform the services that will be available in the Experience Center that is being configured.
+To include the services to be used in the Experience Center:

+1. Access "Construction" in the Experience Center being created;
+2. Choose to add widgets and select the “My Services” widget option;
+3. The system will open the Services selection option;
+4. Select the services that will be part of the Experience Center being configured;
+5. Save the configuration made in the widget.
+At any time, you can edit and delete a service.

+!!! note "NOTE"

+    1. If the parameter 293 - Enable access permission for user groups in the portal - Values: "Y" or "N" Default: "N", is set to Yes, the Service added to the Experience Center must have access permission for the public informed in the Experience Center.
+In addition, the system will only return Services that the logged user has access to.

 **Type: Link**

 1. When selecting the item link, enter a URL to direct the user when they click on the menu item;